SatcherInstitute/health-equity-tracker/README.md

     - Note: once a PR is under review, don't rebase changes you've already pushed to the PR.
 This can confuse reviewers.
 6. When ready to submit, use the "Squash and merge" option (found under the submit button dropdown options).
 This maintains linear history and ensures your entire PR is merged as a single commit, while being simple to use in most cases.
 If there are conflicts, pull the latest changes from main, merge them into your PR, and try again.

+Read more about the forking workflow [here](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).

 <details>
-<summary>Note that there are a few downsides to "Squash and merge"</summary>
+<summary>Note that there are a few downsides to "Squash and merge":</summary>

 - The official repo will not show commits from collaborators if the PR is a collaborative branch.
 - Working off the same branch or a dependent branch duplicates commits on the dependent branch and can cause repeated merge conflicts.
 To work around this, if you have a PR `my_branch_1` and you want to start work on a new PR that is dependent on `my_branch_1`, you can do the following: